codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 ====================

-This option enables you to automatically replace dashes (``-``) with underscores in the controller and method URI segments, thus saving you additional route entries if you need to do that.
+This option enables you to automatically replace dashes (``-``) with underscores in the controller and method URI segments when used in Auto Routing, thus saving you additional route entries if you need to do that.
 This is required because the dash isn't a valid class or method name character and would cause a fatal error if you try to use it:

 .. literalinclude:: routing/049.php